The following introductions outline the curriculum subjects currently available at SES:

 The value of learning Arabic is indisputable; not only does it offer a huge benefit to speakers in terms of their ability to flourish and do business in the Arab speaking world, but it also offers access and insight for students and families living in the UAE into aspects of local and regional culture which are going to remain distant to any mono-linguist.

-All students take Key Stage 3 Arabic, which combines the content of the local Ministry of Education curriculum with modern foreign language teaching methods.
+All students study Arabic in Key Stage 3 (Years 7, 8 and 9), which combines the content of the local Ministry of Education curriculum with modern foreign language teaching methods.
 Our Arabic curriculum is for non-native speakers.
 Students joining secondary with no foundation in Arabic should be able to benefit from the lessons and acquire functional conversational Arabic.